 *Please note as of 1 Nov 2017, RCUK funds are only available to cover APC costs in fully Open Access journals.
 See details on our OA funding page.

 Make sure your work can meet institutional and REF requirements by uploading your Author Accepted Manuscript* in Pure as soon as possible along with the date of acceptance. *This is your full text version of the manuscript after peer review and including any final changes, but before publisher typesetting or copy-editing by the publisher.
 Please do not upload final publisher versions, or typeset proofs.

-Log in to Pure and upload your paper as soon as it is accepted – the Library will take care of the rest.
+Log in to Pure and upload your paper as soon as it is accepted, with the date of acceptance – the Library will take care of the rest.

 Crucial actions for researchers:

 - Acknowledged funders in publications, including grant number(s)

 - Deposit your author accepted manuscript in Pure at the point of acceptance, along with the date of acceptance – the Library will then be able to see all the details, complete the record, and can give appropriate advice